 Lesson Introduction : Tell the following joke: A Shetland Pony walked into a McDonalds and waited in line to place his order.
 When his turn finally came, he said (in a soft, raspy voice), "I'll have a Hamburger Happy Meal with a Coke, please."
 The woman behind the counter frowned and replied, "Sir, you'll have to speak up.
 I can't hear you."
 The pony looked at her and repeated (in the same soft, raspy voice), "I'll have a Hamburger Happy Meal with a Coke, please."
 The woman frowned again and looked rather aggravated.
 She said sharply, "Sir, I still can't hear you.
 There are lots of people waiting in line.
 You'll have to speak up or leave the restaurant."
 The pony smiled understandingly and replied (in the same soft, raspy voice), "I'm sorry.
 You've got to excuse me.
 I'm just a little hoarse."

 After the students stop laughing, ask why this joke is funny.
 Then ask if anyone knows what we call two words that sound the same but have different meanings.
-After whatever discussion these questions generate, define the word homonym, write it on the board, and explain that the word homophone (write it on the board as well) is generally used interchangeably with homonym.
-Ask students for examples of homonyms/homophomes.
-Write at least five on the board, noting that some are spelled the same and some are not.
+After whatever discussion these questions generate, define the word homophone and write it on the board.
+Then write the word homonym, and ask if anyone knows the difference between the two.
+If no student knows, explain the difference and give examples of each.
+To clarify, make sure students understand that all homonyms are homophones because they sound the same, but not all homophones are homonyms.
+Ask students for examples of homonyms and homophones.
+Write at least five of each on the board, correcting any confusion.

 Closure : Ask which groups would like to read their paragraphs to the class.
 Call on several groups (depending on the time available) to read their paragraphs.